 Sticky Session Best Practices

 Sticky sessions maintain the same proxy IP across multiple requests.
 This is essential for workflows that rely on server-side state, such as login flows, shopping carts, or multi-page form submissions.
-Hex Proxies supports sticky sessions across its 10M+ residential and 250K+ ISP proxy pools.
+Hex Proxies supports sticky sessions across its multi-carrier US ISP network and the 10M+ residential IP partner network.

 How Sticky Sessions Work